The general country landscape

 Awards are also available for professionals for career development.

-Fulbright Finland also provides information for Finnish institutions, which applicants are encouraged to utilize when contacting prospective hosts.
+The Fulbright Finland Foundation also provides information for Finnish institutions, which applicants are encouraged to utilize when contacting prospective hosts.

 Read more about Finland: